 - Franklin Borough Municipal Building

 - Sandyston Township Municipal Building

 - Sparta Township Municipal Building

 NOTE THAT NOT ALL DROP BOX LOCATIONS ARE AVAILABLE FOR USE DURING NON-PRIMARY AND NON-GENERAL ELECTIONS; DURING APRIL ANNUAL SCHOOL ELECTIONS, OR SPECIAL SCHOOL OR MUNICIPAL ELECTIONS, CHECK WITH THE BOARD OF ELECTIONS FOR A LIST OF AVAILABLE DROP BOXES.

 - Person must be a registered voter in the county or a family member of the qualified voter.

-- Person CANNOT be a candidate in the election for which the voter is requesting a Mail-In Ballot.
+- Person CANNOT be a candidate in the election for which the voter is requesting a ballot.

-U.S. citizens living permanently overseas may vote a Federal Overseas Ballot, which allows them to vote for Federal offices only, including President, U.S. Senate, and Congress; whereas U.S. citizens visiting or residing temporarily overseas are eligible to vote the complete ballot of their permanent address in the U.S.
+- U.S. citizens living temporarily overseas are eligible to vote the complete ballot of their permanent address in the U.S.